Frequently Asked Questions

 Helios Education Foundation was created through the conversion and sale of Southwest Student Services Corporation, a student loan products and services company.
 Southwest had affiliates in Arizona and Florida, and the Foundation’s founding board wanted to give back to those states.

-How does Helios raise money?
+How does Helios fund its investments?

 How do you get funding from Helios?